Key Issues: Call for Proposals and Author Guidelines

 PRESENTATION

-Manuscripts should be printed on white paper, on one side of each page, double-spaced in 12-point type with margins of at least one inch all around.
+Manuscripts—to be sent as a Microsoft Word document—should be double-spaced in 12-point type.
 The main text should be divided into chapters/sections followed by endnotes (rather than footnotes, used as economically as possible) as well as a 1–2 page glossary, a bibliography and/or References for Further Study.
 The recommended manuscript length, inclusive of all material, is approximately 25,000 words.
 Please avoid use of non-standard diacritics.

 The cover page should include the title of the manuscript and the total word count.
 It should also include information on the author: name, title, professional affiliation, complete mailing address, e-mail address, and telephone and fax numbers.
 To allow blind peer review, the name of the author should not appear on any other page.